Treatment for Scoliosis in Children

 VATS Procedure Speeds Healing

 UH orthopedic surgeons are often able to use a minimally invasive procedure known as video-assisted thoracoscopic surgery (VATS) to treat spinal deformities.
-UH Rainbow Babies & Children’s Hospital is the only center in Northeast Ohio that offers VATS for patients with a spinal deformity.
+UH Rainbow Babies & Children’s Hospital offers VATS for patients with a spinal deformity.
 The resulting benefits of the technique include less pain and faster healing.

 What to Expect During Pediatric Scoliosis Surgery